BigSpoon33/obsidianOs/Datacore Examples.md

 	- [ ] pinterest download board to vault. you can use other tools to do this and then copy them into a folder or vault root.
 	- [ ] image switcher option to look for images based on file extension .gif, .jpg, etc or by folder /Assets/
 - [ ] possible to set values in .jsx from a Settings.md note in the vault. for example a setting for your favorite gif or image where you put the base 64 image string into the settings.md file?
+- [ ] get themes to have settings for buttons. for example set the background, idle image, and click image. mouseover image?  we need to get the theme system on that new thing where users can input a custom base64 from their vault Settings.md note
+- [ ] we need to get the theme system on that new thing where users can input a custom base64 from their vault Settings.md note
+- [ ] I got to figure out columns. and bring my old columns css and noyaml css for this vault

 Query total # pages in vault